postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs in unsaved mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Unsaved.gif)

+##### Conflicted Tabs

+A conflicted tab in Postman is one that has unsaved data in more than a single tab.
+The following screen illustrates this:

 #### Managing Tabs

 The tabs interface lets you perform many actions.
 You can open any number of tabs for your requests and can rearrange them in the order you want.
-Additionally, you can duplicate a current tab, close a current tab, force-close all tabs, force-close all but current tab and delete a tab.
-Also, there are keyboard shortcuts that let you perform these actions.
+Additionally, you can duplicate the current tab, close the current tab, force-close all tabs, and force-close all but current tab.
+Also, there are keyboard shortcuts (Cmd / Ctrl + /) that let you perform these actions.

 This section describes the following topics: